Freedom in the World

 A. Electoral Process: 12 / 12

-El Salvador’s president is elected for a five-year term, and the 84-member, unicameral Legislative Assembly is elected for three years.
-Residential voting and absentee voting from Salvadorans living in the US will be available in 2014.
+El Salvador’s president is elected for a five-year term.
+The 84-member, unicameral Legislative Assembly is elected for three years.

 B. Political Pluralism and Participation: 14 / 16

-A 1979-92 civil war pitted El Salvador’s Christian Democratic Party (PDC) government, the right-wing oligarchy, and the military, with support from the United States, against the leftist FMLN.
-In 1989, the conservative ARENA captured the presidency, and the civil war ended in 1992 with the signing of a peace treaty.
-ARENA held the presidency for two decades until the FMLN emerged victorious in 2009 with the more-centrist Mauricio Funes as its presidential candidate.
-While the FMLN has supported Funes on several issues since taking office, important disagreements have, at times, caused a rift between the president and his party.
-The FMLN and ARENA are the country’s two largest political parties, although there is growing support for former president Antonio Saca’s GANA party.
+From 1979 to 1992, a civil war pitted El Salvador’s Christian Democratic Party government, with support from the right-wing oligarchy, the military, and the United States, against the leftist FMLN.
+ARENA held the presidency for two decades, until the FMLN emerged victorious in 2009.
+The FMLN and ARENA remain the country’s two largest political parties, though there is significant support for GANA.

 C. Functioning of Government: 9 / 12